RFD-FHEM/SIGNALDuino/README.md

-# SIGNALDuino  v3.1
+# SIGNALDuino uC v3.1

-System to receive radio signals and use them in an home automation environment like FHEM.
-Currently tested with 433 MHZ, but not limited to that frequency.
+System to receive digital signals and provide them to other systems pro demodulatiob.
+Currently tested with 433 MHZ, but not limited to that frequency or media.

 ### Getting started